Article updated: May 26, 2022

 Social networks can reject posts if they or their users flag content as abusive.
 If you're not sure why your content was rejected, read the social network terms of service.
 You can also test the post by publishing it directly in the social network and reviewing the social network's response.

-- Modify your post to comply with the social network's rules and policies.
+- Edit your post to follow the social network's rules and policies.

 - If your post has been incorrectly identified as abuse, contact the social network's support team to request that your content be approved.